connor11528/cs-fundamentals/README.md

 - **Interview Cake** - https://www.interviewcake.com/ - I will teach you to be good at programming interviews.

-- **codewars** - https://www.codewars.com/ - Achieve mastery through challenge.
-Improve your skills by training with others on real code challenges
+- **InterviewBit** - https://www.interviewbit.com/ - Practice Coding Interview Questions.
+Give us time and we get you the job you deserve.

 - **codefights** - https://codefights.com/ - Test your skills against friends, co-workers and companies.